Monitor files and directories with inputs.conf

 Single *nix file

-This example stanza configures Splunk Enterprise to index the single file,
+This example stanza configures the Splunk platform to index the single /var/log/messages file:

 [monitor:///var/log/messages] disabled = 0 sourcetype = unixlog